AnnaPilipenko/Web_app_Vue_and_Express/README.md

 1. Create a __Project-Folder__.
 2. Setup our client (Vue.js) application.
 3. Create our server (Express.js) application.
+4. Connect the client application to the server

 See below for the details.